forsonny/Claude-Code-Novel-Writer/Documentation/User-Guide.md

 If the system becomes unstable:
 1. Stop the current session
 2. Back up any generated content
-3. Run initialization script: `./launch-novel.sh`
-4. Manually restore progress state if needed
+3. Reset to clean state: `git checkout -- planning/`
-5. Restart generation
+4. Restart generation

 ## 📈 Optimization Tips